CaptainCrowbar/crow/docs/interval.md

 For continuous types, the return type is `T`, and `size()` returns the difference between the upper and lower bounds, without regard to whether they are open or closed bounds.
-Behaviour is undefined if one or both of the bounds is `unbound`.
+If one or both of the bounds is `unbound`, `size()` will return infinity if the type has a value for infinity; otherwise, behaviour is undefined.

 For ordered and stepwise types, the `size()` function is not defined.